 For a truly intensive treatment regime, choose one or more of the essential oil recipes from the side panel on the right.
 It’s fine to swap your choice of oils around every few days since all of these essential oils are soothing and healing.
 The combination of moisturising carrier oils with the healing and rejuvenating properties of the essential oils can work miracles on dry, cracked and sore skin.

-Of course, to get the very best results you will need to do an intensive aromatherapy hand treatment at least once every day to help put back what all the sanitizer washing is taking out of your hands.
-Also, be sure to apply your regular hand cream or lotion after every handwash to help keep your hands moisturised.
-Every time you wash your hands you are removing the previous application of of hydrating lotion or cream treatment.
+To get the very best results you should include an intensive aromatherapy hand treatment at least once every day to help put back what all the sanitizer washing is taking out of your hands.
+Also, be sure to apply your regular hand cream or lotion after every session of handwashing to help keep your hands moisturised and protected.
+Remember that every time you wash your hands you are removing the previous application of of hydrating lotion or cream treatment you applied.

 Of course, moisturising your hands before going to bed should already be a part of your regular hand-care routine.
 If you aren’t already doing this, then you should from now on!
 Remember to gently massage your hands until all of the oil or cream has been absorbed.
 If you follow this simple routine religiously you will soon see the successful recovery of your over-washed hands.